Consensus, Chapter 3: Interrupt

 The plaza the autos had led me to was in fact a market.
 Wide, low stalls were arranged in a dozen facing rows, interlocking steel gantries supporting reflective fiberform roofs for shade over each row.
 There were many patrons and many vendors, and many of both entering and exiting the plaza and rows from every direction but mine.
 Only a few were obvious autos, while the rest appeared to be local SKUs.
 I was acutely consciously I had walked in via an autocthonic byway, and I hastened to join the milling procession at the end of one row of stalls.

 Far from a raucous bazaar, patrons drifted calmly and conversed urgently but softly, often in small groups, with solicitous vendors and assistants.
 The haggling merged to low white noise that permeated the space, but was not loud.
 The heat from the sun was much less in the shade, though the air was still close and hot.
 The local SKUs dressed in dark-colored or blinding white cloth, the usual exurban mix of lowtech robes, saris, jumpers, denim.
 But their commits marked them as upper middle class, if the leisurely nature of the market’s commerce hadn’t already done so.
 With a few exceptions of deep black and brown skin — tropicoastal variants — most of the locals had extensive pigmentation and craniofacial commits toward a physically stockless norm that must be the current fashion of their geographic caste.
 These people were smooth, caucasoid but lightly tanned, with large eyes and prominent brows and cheekbones.
 Small noses and mouths, with black, short and tightly coiled hair.
 I didn’t recognize this particular palette of commits, but I didn’t know if I paid attention to such things in my unremembered life.
-I realized with a start that their pigmentation matched mine, that I had earlier noted and disliked as too pale.
+I realized with a start that their pigmentation matched mine, that I had earlier noted and disliked as too light.
 Had Sanya matched me to this place?
 I reached up to my head and felt thick straight hair, shorn close at the sides and back, longer on top.
 Greasy and unwashed.
 My coloration might be similar to the locals, but my hair definitely wasn’t.
 I restrained myself from touching my face to check for cosmetic commits.
 I had no idea what I looked like, really.
 Or what I had ever looked like.

 I wandered over to the nearest stall and pretended to browse.
 Cutlery, fine knives, forks, skewers, and other implements of kitchenwork.
 The blades and utensils appealed to me, simply but sturdily wrought of expensive metallics from edge to hilt.
 Few adornments but attention paid to craft the handles thick and substantial, inviting a strong but easy grasp.
 Without thinking I reached out an index finger to touch a long, thin boning knife with a black plastic grip, then tapped up the grip to the blade.
 The grip was cool but the metal was warm.

 An older couple — hard to say if their age was commit or chronological — concluded their business with the knife vendor.
 They turned away, taking nothing, but the vendor smiled after them with satisfaction.
 Then he turned to me, and his satisfaction evaporated along with his smile.
-He was very tall and imposing, with long silky green robes cinched at the neck and waist, and twin yellow pouches on straps crossed over his chest.
+He was very tall and imposing, with long silky, dark red robes cinched at the neck and waist, and twin yellow pouches on straps crossed over his chest.
 His skin was deep brown, moreso than his customers, and his facial commits were an even more pronounced version of the local style.
 His cheekbones in particular were so thick and wide they verged on rudimentary tusks.
 He frowned, drawing those cheekbones into sharper relief, and deeply emerald eyes bored into me as his long stride brought him directly opposite.
 What I could see of him was hairless and taut.

 He leaned forward very slightly from the waist, hands clasped behind his back, and stared pointedly into my eyes.
 “May I assist you with that?” he asked.
 In contrast with his hostile demeanor, his tone was pleasant, even accommodating, which made it all the more unnerving.